FAIR-Chem/fairchem/train.md

 ## Initial Structure to Relaxed Energy prediction (IS2RE)

-In the IS2RE tasks, the model takes the initial structure as input and predict the structure’s energy in the relaxed state.
+In the IS2RE tasks, the model takes the initial structure as an input and predicts the structure’s energy in the relaxed state.
 To train a model for the IS2RE task, you can use the `EnergyTrainer` Trainer and `SinglePointLmdb` dataset by specifying the following in your configuration file:
 ```